 - vanilla ice cream

 - Add flour, sugar and salt in a bowl and whisk to combine.
 Add cold butter cut up into tiny small pieces.
 You can use a food processor but I have always prefered to use my hands.
-Adding 1 tbsp of iced water at a time, work the butter into the flour, pinching and manipulating the butter to incorporate the flour.
+Adding 1 tablespoon of iced water at a time, work the butter into the flour, pinching and manipulating the butter to incorporate the flour.
 After about 5-8 minutes of pinching, rolling and squeezing you should have reached a dough consistency.
 Keep extra flour near by in case the surface gets too sticky.
 Form dough into a ball and flatten into a disk.
 Wrap in plastic wrap and refrigerate for 1 hour an up to 3 days.

 - Meanwhile prepare the peache filling.
 Add peach slices to a bowl along with sugar, agar powder, salt, honey, lemon zest and lemon juice.
 Toss to combine and set aside.